-HOW AND WHY DO BUNIONS DEVELOP
+HOW AND WHY DO BUNIONS DEVELOP?

 The big toe is one of the most valuable assets that we have.
 It allows us to propel ourselves forward when we walk and push off when we jump or sprint.
 It stabilises the foot and prevents it from toppling over.
 Without it, bipedalism (walking upright on 2 feet) would not be possible or not nearly as graceful as it is today.
-When the big toe joint starts to develop a curvature it is referred to as hallux valgus and commonly known as a bunion.
+When the big toe joint starts to develop a curvature, it is referred to as hallux valgus and commonly known as a bunion.
 Once this occurs the foot starts to malfunction and a set of cascading events slowly unravel.

-Over hundreds of years the big toe has changed its function from being more thumb-like, allowing us to grasp, to being more lever-like allowing us to walk far more effectively.
-Some of the changes are either not yet complete and still evolving or have ended and given us a less than perfect big toe.
-This can be said due to the anatomy of our feet noted today.
+Over hundreds of years, the big toe has changed its function from being more thumb-like, allowing us to grasp, to being more lever-like, which lets us to walk far more effectively.
+Some of the changes are either not yet complete and still evolving or have ended and given us a less than the perfect big toe.
+This can be said due to the anatomy of our feet we know today.
 There are a few muscles that insert into the big toe at an oblique angle.
-Each one of them exert a force onto the big toe that can pull it into a bunion position purely because of the angle at which it inserts into the toe.
+Each one of them exerts a force onto the big toe that can pull it into a bunion position purely because of the angle at which it inserts into the toe.
 All it needs is some encouragement.
 That encouragement comes in the form of foot joints that are too flexible allowing the muscles to overpower the big toe joint and pull the toe skew.
 This is the case with someone who has flat feet or has hyper-mobile joints.
 The bunion then starts to form making the foot unstable.
 The foot then compensates by calling on its neighbour the second toe to start carrying the burden of propelling the body forward.
 Unfortunately, the second toe is made up of very slim bones and is not designed to carry such loads.
 A corn or hard skin soon develops underneath the second toe in response to this excess load.
 This weight shift from the first to the second toe is a common cause of pain in someone with a bunion.
 It is also the reason why the second toe eventually overrides the first toe after the excess load permanently damages the joint.

 Once the curve of the bunion occurs, it must be accepted that long term care is required by the individual irrespective of what treatment is sort.